kulishnik22/Store/README.md

 This example should print 'New data!' in console.
 Let's create listener for the variable so we don't have to call print method each time the data changes.
-We can call `addOnDataChangedListener` method that accepts Function as parameter.
+We can call `addOnDataChangedListener` method that accepts void Function as parameter.
 The function will provide the data variable as parameter.

 ```dart
 stringStore.addOnDataChangedListener((data) => print(data));